robinske/verify-server/README.md

 # Verify Backend

 The following project is a sample for implementing the backend needed for supporting the Phone Verification in iOS apps.
+Full  tutorial for adding phone verification available on the Twilio blog: https://www.twilio.com/blog/phone-verification-in-ios-with-twilio-verify-and-swift-html

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/robinske/verify-server)